 Telehealth options for members

 You can get virtual care from home 24/7 on your smartphone, tablet and computer or by telephone.
-Through June 30, many medical and behavioral health therapy virtual visits are available at no cost to our members.

 We’ve recently expanded the types of medical care and added behavioral health therapy to the types of visits we’ll cover through telehealth, including:

 - Your primary care doctor: Talk with your doctor first.
 Many primary care doctors are now offering virtual visits online or by telephone, so ask yours if he or she provides this service.

 - 24-hour Nurse Line: A registered nurse can help you decide if you can self-treat or if you need to see a doctor, any time of day or night.
 Our nurse line has been and will continue to be available at no cost to you.